Class of 1971

 Jeff Marshall – A life-long fisherman since he was 8 years old and passionate about the environment, Jeff served on a local land trust and then became involved with Trout Unlimited through the Coldwater Conservation Fund, serving on their Board for the past 9 years.
 The larger organization is involved in “great work” that ranges from habitat restoration, to dam removal, to DNA sampling in waterways.
 The Board’s role makes “significant impact” during “one intense week” each year by prioritizing funding.

 Bill McCarter – Similarly to Rob, Bill volunteers at his church (St George’s by the River in Rumson NJ), the very one in which he was christened.
 For the past 8 years he has sung bass in the church choir, and prior to that was a vestryman.
-He spends 2 ½ - 3 hours a week with the choir, in large part because “I like the music.”
+He spends 2 - 3 hours a week with the choir, in large part because “I like the music.”
 The gratification comes in “helping to support an institution I’ve been affiliated with my whole life.”

-Robert McGahey – Rob is still involved in arbitration and mediation, which seems to be what retired judges do, but is also active in his church of 30 years (St Michael’s Episcopal in Denver).
+Robert McGahey – Rob is still involved in arbitration and mediation, which seems to be what retired judges do, but is also active in his church of 30 years (St. Michael’s Episcopal in Denver).
 Over the past 12 years he has been a warden or a subdeacon, “doing whatever I can to make things better for people,” Not only is it meaningful he reports, but “it gives me a focus.”

-Luther Munford – One of the class’ still active legal scholars, Luther has carved out 2hrs/month for the past three years for Board meetings of the New State Theatre in Jackson, MS. He connected to the theatre through the local Rotary Club.
+Luther Munford – One of the class’ still active legal scholars, Luther has carved out 2hrs/month for the past three years for Board meetings of the New Stage Theatre in Jackson, MS. He connected to the theatre through the local Rotary Club.
 The commitment also entails taking in performances, so the gig has its benefits!
 The payoff is “helping move along a really good institution.”
 Described by Luther as “probably the most multicultural” venue in the city he sees it as a “bright spot in a city that has had troubles.”

 Brad O’Brien – Brad has transitioned his successful career as an environmental and real estate lawyer, in which he did pro bono work for the Peninsula Open Space Trust Fund since 1997, into a seat on the Fund’s board since 2006 after his retirement.
 The fund helps purchase and protect land, predominantly on the west side of Silicon Valley, until it can be publicly purchased, thus preserving over 80,000 acres.
 Board and committee meetings take about 10-15 hours per month.
 Why do it?
 “The missions are righteous and the people are fun.”
 Another plus is that he feels he stays connected to people and stays relevant.
 And the satisfaction he feels when he hikes land he has helped preserve doesn’t hurt.